WebAssembly/interface-types/proposals/interface-types/working-notes/scenarios/chooser.md

 }
 ```

-This function takes two string arguments and returns one of them.
-Regardless of
+This function takes two string arguments and returns one of them -- at
+random.
+It uses C++ `shared_ptr` structures to try to avoid any unnecessary
+copying; whilst also potentially allowing the callee to keep hold of its input
+arguments.

-the merits of this particular function, it sets up significant challenges should
+Regardless of the merits of this particular function, it sets up significant
-we want to expose it using Interface Types.
-Specifically, there are two
+challenges should we want to expose it using Interface Types.
+Specifically,
-resources entering the function, with just one leaving.
-However, when exposed as
+there are two resources entering the function, with just one leaving.
+However,
-an Interface Type function, all these resources must be created and properly
+when exposed as an Interface Type function, all these resources must be created
-disposed of within the adapter code itself.
+and properly disposed of within the adapter code itself.

 ## Exporting the Chooser